mattrosi/WP16/outline.md

 ## Electrified estimate of appliance ownership

+- Here we attempt to match villages on more aspects than access type
 - we also estimate ownership by measuring the ownership of appliances in a similar but previously connected village
 - we assume that newly connected villages will eventually resemble